TAJD/personalBlog/_pages/about.md

 # Website

 I'm using this website to record some of the things I learn in the hope that someone else might find them useful.
-Another reason is that the act of writing things down helps me clarify my own thoughts.
+A more selfish reason is that I enjoy writing about ideas because this helps me learn more about the topics I'm interested in.

 The mistakes on this website are entirely my own.

-Do send me an email if you find an error - I'm keen to rectify any mistakes or improve poor communication.
+Send me an email at tajdickson@protonmail.com if you find an error - I'm keen to rectify any mistakes or improve poor communication.